SurPun/AWS-Developer-Associate/Section 9: Route 53/Notes.md

 - Can be associated with Health Checks (return only values for healthy resources)
 - Up to 8 healthy records are returned for each Multi-Value query
 - Multi-Value is not a substitute for having an ELB

+## 105. Domain Registar vs DNS Service

+Domain Registar vs. DNS Service

+- You buy or register your domain name with a Domain Registrar typically by paying annual charges (e.g., GoDaddy, Amazon Registrar Inc., ...)
+- The Domain Registrar usually provides you with a DNS service to manage your DNS records
+- But you can use another DNS service to manage your DNS records
+- Example: purchase the domain from GoDaddy and use Route 53 to manage your DNS records

+3rd Party Registrar with Amazon Route 53

+- If you buy your domain on a 3% party registrar, you can still use Route 53 as the DNS Service provider

+1. Create a Hosted Zone in Route 53
+2. Update NS Records on 3" party website to use Route 53 Name Servers

+- Domain Registrar != DNS Service
+- But every Domain Registrar usually comes with some DNS features